utmmcss/mcss-website-frontend/.github/pull_request_template.md

-# What's Inside
+# Description

-- [ ] Placeholder 1
-- [ ] Placeholder 2

-... full details of acceptance criteria documented in the linked GitHub issue
+- Describe what changes you made

+- Link the ticket here

+## Screenshot(s)

+- If applicable, provide screenshots of your change

 [//]: <> 'Self Checklist When Opening a Pull Request'